-Iron is an essential mineral and important component of hemoglobin, the substance in red blood cells that carries oxygen from your lungs to transport it throughout your body.
-Iron supports a strong immune system and is also necessary to maintain healthy cells, skin, hair, and nails.
+Iron is an essential mineral that plays a fundamental role in processes related to sport and exercise performance and immune function.
+Iron is required in the formation of red blood cells, which transport oxygen in the body.
+It is also a component of certain enzymes and proteins, which are essential for energy production and optimizing physical performance.
 Low iron status is determined by measuring certain blood markers such as ferritin, hepcidin or transferrin.
-Low iron stores can lead to anemia, which is associated with fatigue, pale skin, weakness, shortness of breath and dizziness.
-Several genes can impact the risk of having low iron status including TMPRSS6, TFR2 and TF.\
+Low iron stores can lead to anemia, which is associated with fatigue, weakness, shortness of breath, dizziness and reduced aerobic capacity.
+Low iron status, even in the absence of anemia, can cause fatigue and poor performance.
+Many athletes are at higher risk of low iron stores than the general population.
+Several genes can impact the risk of having low iron status including TMPRSS6, TFR2, and TF.

-\Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
+Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
 Human Molecular Genetics.
 2011;15:1232-40.

 Benyamin B et al. Variants in TF and HFE explain approximately 40% of genetic variation in serum-transferrin levels.
 Am J Hum Gen. 2009;84:60-65.